gustavobgama/user-registration/readme.md

     $ git clone https://gustavobgama@bitbucket.org/gustavobgama/user-registration.git ./UserRegistration
     $ cd UserRegistration && cp .env.example .env
     $ docker-compose up -d

-    $ wait some moments and then check the application running here: http://127.0.0.1/
+Wait some moments and then check the application running [here](http://127.0.0.1/).
+Not availabe ?
+Use `docker-compose logs -f php` to see what's going on.

 ## Run tests

     $ docker-compose exec php ./vendor/bin/phpunit --testdox

+## Database dump

+The database dump is here: `database/dump.sql`

 ## What can be made better ?